ccallawa/alyvix_doc/test_case_building/designer_component_tree.rst

 - :iconlink:`gloss|Components|../glossary.html#glossary-component`
   are the additional areas that can be used to confirm what is being recognized (especially when there are multiple similar target objects), such as a text label next to a button, or when the action can be on a separate GUI object, like a slider.
-A maximum of four components can be assigned to each group.
+A maximum of five components can be assigned to each group.